 All absences under this policy must be submitted to the Chief Academic Officer in writing at least two weeks prior to the desired absence, containing a precise explanation of how the requested holiday is related to a reason of faith, conscience or an organized activity conducted by a religious organization.
 If deemed in alignment with the policy, the student will receive a document with date(s) of the approved absences (must be full days).
 The student is solely responsible for ensuring the documentation authorizing the absence is provided to each of the instructors whose classes or assignments are affected by the absence.
-The instructor(s) will determine, within two days after receiving the notification, what adjustments, if any, will need to be made for the student to make up assignments or tests missed during the absence(s), and the instructor may require that the student submit the assignment or take the test before or after the regularly scheduled date.
+The instructor(s) will determine, within two days after receiving the notification, what adjustments, if any, will need to be made for the student to make up assignment or take the test before or after the regularly scheduled date.
 If the student fails to notify the instructor of an authorized absence under this policy, the instructor is not obligated to make accommodations.

 SCC appreciates students who have served our country and understands that students with military experience may face unique challenges in completing their educational goals.
 The Veteran's One Stop can be found in the Lair Student Center (Building 6, Room 0112), or can be contacted at (509) 533-7027 or (509) 533-7274.
 Additionally, lists of faculty who are registered as "Veteran Friendly Contacts" are posted in all buildings on campus.
-More information, including a complete list of Veteran Friendly Contacts, can be found at: http://www.scc.spokane.edu/?vetaffairs.
+More information, including a complete list of Veteran Friendly Contacts, can be found at: https://scc.spokane.edu/For-Our-Students/Student-Resources/Veterans-One-Stop.

-Electronic devices, i.e. cell phones, mp3 players, etc: These are not allowed in class.
+Electronic devices, i.e., cell phones, mp3 players, etc.: These are not allowed in class.